roudikk/guia/README.md

 ## ViewModels <a name="view-models"/>

-Each Navigation node is wrapped around a `BackStackEntry` that has its own Lifecycle, viewModelStoreOwner and savedStateRegistry.
+Each Navigation node is wrapped around a `BackstackEntry` that has its own Lifecycle, viewModelStoreOwner and savedStateRegistry.

 This means calling `viewModel()` inside a Navigation Node will provide a `ViewModel` tied to the node's lifecycle and will be disposed when the `NavigationNode` is no longer used.